Great Parking Options for Waikiki Guests

 You DO NOT need a car in Waikiki.
 Everything in Waikiki is within walking distance.
 There is little parking in Waikiki, and what parking there is, is very expensive.
 We recommend that all visitors rent a car for just 1-2 days after arriving to drive around the island but 80% of your time will be walking around and enjoying Waikiki.

 It is recommended that you book online rather than walking up to the counter in Hawaii to rent a car.
 You will save around 30%.
-There is a Alamo Car Rental office right across the street by McDonalds.
+There is also an Advantage Car Rental desk right by the front desk in the lobby.

 Check out these pages for great info on other sites in the area: